Disease Guide ·FLUTD ·2026

 7Does pet insurance cover FLUTD treatment?

-Yes, most policies cover FLUTD as a standard illness.
-Emergency unblocking at $1,500-$4,000 and PU surgery at $2,000-$4,000 are exactly the kind of expenses insurance is designed for.
-Enroll your cat before any urinary symptoms are documented — once FLUTD is in the medical record, switching insurers may result in all urinary conditions being excluded as pre-existing.
+Most policies cover FLUTD.
+Emergency unblocking ($1,500-$4,000) and PU surgery ($2,000-$4,000) are designed-for expenses.
+Enroll before symptoms appear - once FLUTD is in medical record, switching insurers may exclude all urinary conditions as pre-existing.

 Marcel Janik, founder of RealVetCost